floriansProjects/lambda-heatpump-homeassistant/README.md

 # Lambda Wärmepumpe in Homeassistant #
+> Since this model of the heatpump is mainly distributed in german-speaking countries I will keep the documentation in German.
+Feel free to contact me if a translation is needed!

 Hier soll die Integration einer Lambda/Zewotherm Wärmepumpe per Modbus (TCP) in Homeassistant dokumentiert werden.
 Aufgebaut wurde insbesondere auf folgende Arbeiten, vielen Dank an die Autoren!